zbanack/shampoo/README.md

 ```
 ___
 #### h5
 Text wrapped in these h5 header tags are fifth-largest in size, as supported by the framework.
-These tags will terminate lines, acting as linebreaks.
 You can shorthand-declare these tags by starting a new line with five consecutive hash symbols followed by a space followed by text.

 accepts: `undefined`